 “Prior to 1979,” Zschomler explains, “Minnesota residents had to wait six months from the date of a previous divorce before remarrying, and since John’s divorce to his first wife Vivian Nelson was not final until March 13, 1957, John and Mattie traveled to Iowa to marry.
 Almost nine months to the date later, the Nelsons had their first child, Prince Rogers Nelson.”

 On June 7, 1958, Prince was born at Mount Sinai Hospital in Minneapolis.
-The hospital, closed in 1991, has since been renovated and now contains the Phillips Eye Institute.
+The hospital, closed in 1991, has since been renovated and now contains an addiction recovery center.

 Prince’s first home